icgam/Easify/README.md

 # EasyApi

 EasyApi is a set of libraries which facilitate different aspects of a Restful/Microservice api and takes away the boilerplate configuration/bootstrap code that needs to be written each time a new API project is setup.
-There are up's and down's to this approach, however the benfit of this approach is to setup consistent api projects faster and easier.
+There are up's and down's to this approach, however the benefit of this approach is to setup consistent api projects faster and easier.

 Boilerplate api provides the following features:

 * Global Error Handling
-* Preconfigured Logging to a rolling file and log agregartors such as loggly and seq
+* Preconfigured Logging to a rolling file and log aggregartors such as loggly and seq
 * Application/Common services preregistration within IOC container
 * Request Correlation
 * Preconfigured MVC pipeline